Michigan vs. Michigan State NCAA Football Odds, Plays and Insights | October 30, 2021

 - In Michigan State's seven games this season, it has five wins against the spread.

-- Michigan State's games this season have gone over the total in three out of seven opportunities (42.9%).
+- Michigan State's games this year have eclipsed the over/under three times in seven opportunities (42.9%).

-- Michigan State is 5-1-1 against the spread and 7-0 overall when the team notches more than 14.3 points.
+- Michigan State is 5-1-1 against the spread and 7-0 overall in games when it puts up more than 14.3 points.

-- The Spartans have turned the ball over seven times, three fewer times than the Wolverines have forced turnovers (10).
+- This season the Spartans have seven turnovers, three fewer than the Wolverines have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.